Companies that use Vimeo

 The core pain point is scaling professional video delivery across organizations.
 Job descriptions emphasize "engaging learning experiences," "brand storytelling," and "compelling content for sales engagements, events, campaigns and digital channels."
 One position sought someone to "create cutting-edge modern motion content and video" while another needed expertise in "audio-visual production to digital platforms."
 These organizations want video that drives engagement, supports learning initiatives, and maintains brand quality without requiring enterprise-level production resources for every piece of content.

-👥 What types of companies is most likely to use Vimeo?
+👥 What types of companies use Vimeo?

 Source: Analysis of Linkedin bios of 5,822 companies that use Vimeo